jeremynoesen/AISpongeLite/README.md

 - `/generate`: Generate an episode.
 Only one episode can be generated at a time globally.
 There is a 5-minute cooldown upon successful generation.
 Generation may take around 15 minutes.
 - `/status`: Check if an episode can be generated.
-This will show if the bot is busy, if you are on cooldown, or if the bot is idle.
+This will show if an episode is generating, if you are on cooldown, or if the bot is ready to generate another episode.

 ## Installation